Why join SCS?

 What kind of projects do you promote?

-Our projects are generally geared towards Concordia University students; this is quite natural, considering that they are developed by Concordia students themselves.
+Our projects are generally geared towards Concordia University students; this is quite natural, find-bride review considering that they are developed by Concordia students themselves.
 However, we welcome ideas that solves the problems of student population in general, as long as they have a software component.

 Do I need to be a CS/SOEN major to participate?